Planning a Trip to Anguilla: What the Weather Really Means

 Winter months represent Anguilla's most popular travel window and for sound reasons grounded in actual weather patterns.
 This period sits entirely outside the Atlantic hurricane season, which runs from June 1 through November 30, eliminating a major travel concern.

-Both months carry strong tourism demand as North American and European travelers escape winter, driving prices upward and beaches and restaurants busier.
+Both months typically carry strong tourism demand as North American and European travelers escape winter, driving prices upward and beaches and restaurants busier.

 February through April continue the dry trend.
-February brings the season's lowest rainfall at just 50 mm2 in, making it statistically the driest month for sun-focused travelers.
-March remains exceptionally dry with only 6 mm0.2 in of rain, though winds pick up to 32 km/h20 mph, which can affect water sports and create choppier seas.
+February and March are the driest months, each averaging just 40 mm1.6 in, making them ideal for sun-focused travelers.
+March remains similarly dry, though winds pick up to around 23 km/h14 mph, which can affect water sports and create choppier seas.
+Average temperatures hold steady at 26°C79°F.

 The Transition: May and November

 May and November sit between the structured seasons and offer distinct advantages for certain travelers.
-May marks the threshold into hurricane season (officially beginning June 1), but actual hurricane occurrence is statistically uncommon in May.
-Temperatures climb to around 28°C82°F, and rainfall increases, but accommodation rates drop noticeably as high season ends.
+May marks the threshold into hurricane season (officially beginning June 1), but actual hurricane occurrence is uncommon in May.
+Average temperatures climb to around 27°C81°F, and rainfall increases, but accommodation rates drop noticeably as high season ends.
+Travelers comfortable with occasional showers and seeking significant savings often find May rewarding.

 Summer and Early Fall: June Through August

-June through August technically sits within hurricane season, a fact that shapes both weather patterns and traveler behavior.
+June through August sits within hurricane season, a fact that shapes both weather patterns and traveler behavior.
 However, actual hurricane landfalls in Anguilla during these months are relatively uncommon.
 The real weather characteristic of this period is warmth combined with manageable rainfall.

 These months offer the lowest accommodation rates of the year, smallest crowds on beaches, and conditions suitable for swimming, snorkeling, and beach activities despite the season's official hurricane window.